 Force of Nature

-Regeneratively-raised meat from a single Texas ranch, including the organ-blended Ancestral options that most freezer cases won't carry.
+Regeneratively-sourced meat from a multi-ranch network anchored in Texas, including the organ-blended Ancestral options that most freezer cases won't carry.

 The Standard